StephaneBour/sense-chrome/README.md

 # sense-chrome

-The original extension "sense for chrome" was blacklisted.
+The original extension "sense for chrome" was [blacklisted](https://www.elastic.co/blog/sense-chrome-plugin-malware-issue)

-To use this fork :
+To use this fork (from https://github.com/elastic/sense) :

 - make a git clone of the project
 - go in your chrome extensions tabs